MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-work-account-schedule.md

 Now you can copy and paste your budget statement into a spreadsheet.

-## <a name="comparing-accounting-periods-using-period-formulas"></a>Comparing accounting periods using period formulas
+## Comparing accounting periods using period formulas

 Your financial report can compare the results of different accounting periods, such as the past month versus the same month last year.
 To do that, open the **Column Definition** page, and personalise it by adding the **Comparison Period Formula** field as a column.
 Learn more at [Personalise Your Workspace](ui-personalization-user.md).
 You can then set that field to a period formula.